-Rachel McAdams made a name for herself from Mean Girls and The Notebook.
+Rachel McAdams made a name for herself with Mean Girls and The Notebook.
 However, she has mostly avoided big-budget films and remained pretty low-key.
 In fact, she even turned down the opportunity to be part of the Marvel universe earlier on as Tony Stark’s red-headed girlfriend, Pepper Potts.
-Of course, she will be seen in the upcoming Doctor Strange.
+Of course, she was later seen in Doctor Strange as a love interest of sorts.

 Jason Momoa – Drax the Destroyer

-Before taking on Aquaman Jason Momoa was offered a in The Guardians of The Galaxy film.
-However, he turned it down and responded, “It didn’t really fit in my time because I’ve done so many things where I don’t say much and I’m colored up and I have my shirt off again.
+Before taking on Aquaman, Jason Momoa was offered a part in The Guardians of The Galaxy.
+However, he turned it down and responded, “It didn’t really fit in my time because I’ve done so many things where I don’t say much and I’m coloured up and I have my shirt off again.
 I made a conscious choice to turn down some movies that were action-based to direct Road to Paloma so people could see that side.
 It’s not that it’s not a good role, it just wasn’t the right thing.”

 Jessica Chastain – The Wasp

 In the last five years, Jessica Chastain has appeared in great movies like Tree of Life, Zero Dark Thirty, Interstellar, and The Martian.
 She was an obvious choice for Marvel.
 While she was open to the possibility, she wanted more: “We’ve talked about aligning our forces in the future.
 And here’s the thing with me… If you’re going to be in a superhero movie, you only get one chance.
 You’re that character forever.
 So why do a superhero movie and play the boring civilian?”